Jun. 05, 2026 05:40AM PST

-Shares are scheduled to begin trading June 12 on the Nasdaq under the ticker SPCX.
+Shares are scheduled to begin trading on June 12 on the Nasdaq under the ticker SPCX.

 sauloangelo / Adobe Stock

-Elon Musk’s SpaceX bypassed a traditional price range for its initial public offering (IPO), setting a fixed price of US$135 a share to target a US$1.77 trillion valuation.
+Elon Musk’s SpaceX has bypassed a traditional price range for its initial public offering (IPO), setting a fixed price of US$135 per share to target a US$1.77 trillion valuation.

-In an updated prospectus filed with the Securities and Exchange Commission (SEC), the company outlined plans to sell 555.6 million shares.
-The offering would raise US$75 billion, making it the largest US market debut on record and eclipsing Alibaba (NYSE:BABA) Holding’s 2014 listing.
+In an updated prospectus filed with the US Securities and Exchange Commission on May 20, the company outlines plans to sell 555.6 million shares.
+The offering is set to raise US$75 billion, making it the largest US market debut on record and eclipsing Alibaba Group Holding's (NYSE:BABA) 2014 listing.

-SpaceX currently operates three distinct business lines: its core orbital launch infrastructure, its profitable satellite internet provider Starlink, and its newly consolidated artificial intelligence arm, xAI.
+SpaceX currently operates three distinct business lines: its core orbital launch infrastructure, its profitable satellite internet provider Starlink and its newly consolidated artificial intelligence (AI) arm, xAI.

 SpaceX absorbed xAI in a February all-stock merger that valued the combined entity at US$1.25 trillion.

-While Starlink generated US$3.26 billion in the latest quarter and accounted for 69 percent of total revenue, the company overall remains unprofitable.
-SpaceX recorded a net loss of US$4.28 billion in the latest quarter, following a US$4.94 billion loss in 2025.
+While Starlink generated US$3.26 billion in the most recent quarter and accounted for 69 percent of total revenue, the company overall remains unprofitable.
+SpaceX recorded a net loss of US$4.28 billion in the latest quarter, following a US$4.94 billion loss for the full 2025 year.

 The deficit is driven primarily by the xAI unit, which posted a US$2.5 billion quarterly loss, while the core space division reported a US$619 million operating loss.
 The company holds a US$41.3 billion accumulated deficit.

-SpaceX explicitly stated in its S-1 filing that it has “a history of net losses and may not achieve profitability in the future,” noting that it expects to incur significant capital expenditures to develop untested technologies before its AI products become profitable.
+SpaceX explicitly states in its S-1 filing that it has “a history of net losses and may not achieve profitability in the future."
+It expects to incur spend significant capital to develop untested technologies before its AI products become profitable.

-“We think the company has been significantly overvalued and investors will have opportunities to buy the stock at more attractive levels after the IPO,” Morningstar analysts wrote.
+“We think the company has been significantly overvalued and investors will have opportunities to buy the stock at more attractive levels after the IPO,” analysts at the firm wrote.

 Despite the valuation concerns, the structure of the offering and index mechanics are expected to drive immediate demand.
-Musk will retain over 82 percent of voting power through a super-voting share class on roughly 42 percent of the equity The company has also reserved up to 5 percent percent of the IPO stock for a direct share program targeting specific employees.
+Musk will retain over 82 percent of voting power through a super-voting share class on roughly 42 percent of the equity.
+The firm has also reserved up to 5 percent of the IPO stock for a direct share program for specific employees.

 “We have historically collaborated with Tesla through commercial, licensing, and support agreements,” the filing states, aligning with previous reports earlier this year that Musk has discussed merging the two companies internally.